Bacteria and viruses can infect the conjunctiva.

 Gonococcal conjunctivitis may be treated with a single injection of ceftriaxone and a single dose of azithromycin (or doxycycline for one week) taken by mouth.

 Most people with viral conjunctivitis get better in a week or two and do not need any specific treatment.
-However, corticosteroid eye drops may be needed in some people with the severe adenoviral conjunctivitis (see What Is Pink Eye?), particularly in those in whom blurring and sensitivity to light are interfering with important daily activities.
+However, corticosteroid eye drops may be needed in some people with the severe adenoviral conjunctivitis (see What Is Pink Eye?), particularly in those in whom blurring and glare (starbursts or halos around lights) are interfering with important activities.
+Cyclosporine eye drops are less effective and are prescribed infrequently, typically when corticosteroid drops cause unacceptable side effects.

 Antiviral eye drops are not helpful for conjunctivitis caused by viruses (antiviral eye drops are used for some cornea infections caused by viruses—see Herpes Simplex Keratitis).